Exercising your way to lower blood pressure is great for heart health! But What Is The Best Exercise For High Blood Pressure?

 2. Boost Immunity

 - White blood cells are your body’s immune system, and physical activity gets them circulating more rapidly.
-That means there on the job to detect illness quickly.
+That means they’re on the job to detect illness quickly.

-- Stress is know as the silent killer, and physical activity slows down the release of stress hormones.
+- Stress is known as the silent killer, and physical activity slows down the release of stress hormones.